 - One-page curriculum vitae (CV) including country of residency and education (date of achieving PhD candidacy), honors, awards, and publications

 - One letter of recommendation from an academic adviser

-- A copy of the proposed abstract that will be submitted for the meeting.
-Awardees must submit the abstract and meet the JNS acceptance deadline of February 6, 12:00 noon (JST).
-Awardees will receive additional information about submission from SfN upon selection
+- A copy of the proposed abstract that has been submitted for the meeting.
+Awardees must submit the abstract and meet the JNS acceptance deadline of April 2, 2021, 12:00 p.m.
+(JST).
+SfN will request proof of submission from awardees

 - A 500-word or less essay on career goals, planned research, and the value of attending the JNS meeting